 Food & Drink

-Mixing the best of Cypriot cuisine, Cyprus provides you the best tastes from fresh seafood, souvlakia (barbeque) local produce including olives, halloumi, shioushioukkos, all delicious.
-I think my next post should about Cypriot cuisine.
+Mixing the best of Cypriot cuisine, Cyprus provides you with the best tastes from fresh seafood, souvlakia (barbeque) local produce including olives, halloumi, shioushioukkos, all delicious.
+I think my next post should be about Cypriot cuisine.
 Cyprus is one of the world’s oldest wine-producing regions.

 From the quiet, clean sands of Pissouri Bay to the party atmosphere in Ayia Napa (Nissi Beach), the crystal clear waters in Protaras there’s a great mixture of sand and pebble beach to choose from.